The singles charts are no more but is this a good thing?

 The way we listen to music now has changed in a way no one could have imagined 30 years ago.
 Spotify, Deezer, Youtube and iPod were just fantasies in a mad science fiction writer’s crazed mind.
 To sit down at a small computer and, within seconds, start listening to a piece of music you hadn’t previously possessed is mind-blowing to someone like me who grew up in the 60s and 70s and listened to music in a way that is now completely obsolete.
 And I actually miss this anti-diluvian system of music consumption in many ways but, although, deep down, I know that the revolution has been good for music fans in so many unimaginable ways (maybe not so much for artists), I miss hugely that fulcrum of musical information, the nexus of any week’s pop knowledge, that perennial pivot of pop power, the weekly singles and album charts.

 In the 1950s singles were really just a way of publicising an artist’s new album by releasing a single track from it.
 Someone somewhere had the genius idea of compiling a chart of the best sellers and the record industry never looked back.
 It tapped into a youth market that maybe couldn’t afford to buy albums and a whole new musical culture was created.
 The element of competition between artist, the emerging fan bases, the ease by which many groups and singers could more easily get themselves known and the developing TV and radio mediums all aligned at the same time to give birth to the institution they called The Hit Parade.
+We all knew they were manipulated, tampered with and generally orchestrated by the record companies but we didn’t really care.
 The singles charts were here to stay! (for a long time at least…)

 My first recollection of the singles charts was in 1967.
 We had a brown and white Bakelite radio that my mum would listen to in the morning to what was the forerunner of Radio 1, The Light Programme.
 She loved a record by Anita Harris (a 60s and 70s variety stalwart and still very much with us!) that was played quite regularly called Just Loving You and I remember very clearly how excited she got when she heard it had got to number 30 in the charts.
 To me number 30 seemed nothing special but in later years I realised getting into the top 30 meant selling a shitload of records, thousands in fact, unlike today when you can get to number 1 by getting a dozen downloads.
 Anita Harris eventually got to a nose-bleed- inducing number 6 and spent a staggering 30 weeks in the top 50.
 That was the moment I knew there was much more to the charts than met the eye.
 A few months later I began to take more notice of what was being played on the wireless and have a vivid memory of absolutely loving Hole In My Shoe by Traffic.
 My passion for weirdness and psychedelia in music was well and truly inspired from this moment.